Disney Institute

 Disney Institute is the professional development and external training arm of The Walt Disney Company.
-The company showcases 'the business behind the magic' through seminars, workshops and presentations, as well as programs for professionals from many different industries, including healthcare, aerospace/aviation, government/military, food/beverage and retail.
+The company presents 'the business behind the magic' through seminars, workshops and presentations, as well as programs for professionals from many different industries, including healthcare, aerospace/aviation, professional sports, government/military, food/beverage and retail.

 The Disney Institute was formerly a resort and learning center opened in February 1996 by Michael Eisner.
 The resort, which was partly based on the Chautauqua Institution in New York, was envisioned as a new direction in vacationing; one that was more about hands-on learning, personal development and interactivity rather than the more passive, entertainment-based experience traditionally offered in Disney's theme parks.
 The institute's original curriculum was pared down over the years due to lackluster attendance.
 Its main public campus closed in 2003 to become Disney's Saratoga Springs Resort & Spa.
 The program including accommodations and some meals started at $3,700.
 At the time of the resort's closing, Disney Institute instructors compiled their customer service courses into a book titled Be Our Guest, Perfecting the art of customer service.

-Disney Institute is different from Disney University, which is the internal "cast member" training division of the company.

-History

-As a residential community

-The site of the original Disney Institution can be traced back to June 1973, when Disney announced plans for a master-planned residential community of Lake Buena Vista.
-The community was to be divided into four themed areas: Golf, Tennis, Boating and Western.
-By May 1974, A total of 133 town homes had been built and an adjacent shopping center, the Lake Buena Vista Village, was being constructed.
-The developer, Lake Buena Vista Communities, was planning to build single family homes, apartments and condos in the near future.
-In July 1974, a construction contract was awarded for a retirement community, vacation townhouses, and apartments.
-The shopping village opened in March 1975 and 60 Treehouse villas were completed that October.

-The residences were nicknamed "Villas", and were designed to showcase energy-efficient housing ideas.
-They were built clustered around courtyards and cul-de-sacs to conserve space and green areas.